-SPRYNG are a pair of wireless active compression leg wraps said to encourage circulation of blood as well as help fatigued muscles.
-When the company first contacted me I initially felt that this product wouldn’t fit into my lifestyle, but then I asked a few questions.
+SPRYNG are a pair of wireless active compression leg wraps said to encourage blood circulation and help fatigued muscles.
+When the company first contacted me, I initially felt that this product wouldn’t fit into my lifestyle, but then I asked a few questions.

-After the initial email from SPRYNG PR I emailed back asking if this product might help with restless leg syndrome.
-The company wrote back and said the product isn’t intended to treat restless leg syndrome but that it could possibly help in easing the symptoms of restless legs.
+After the initial email from SPRYNG PR, I emailed back asking if this product might help restless leg syndrome.
+The company wrote back and said the product isn’t intended to treat restless leg syndrome but could help in easing the symptoms of restless legs.
 All I could do is try.

 SPRYNG has the following features and specifications: